To diagnose kidney malfunction if the eGFR (estimate of glomerular filtration rate) is unsuitable

 The test requires a 24-hour urine collection and a blood sample drawn either at the beginning or end of the urine collection.
 The blood sample is drawn by needle from a vein in the arm.

 Creatinine is normally filtered through the glomerulus - a group of blood vessels in the kidneys responsible for filtration.
-An abnormal kidney function test indicates that the patient may have lost more than 30-40% of his or her kidney's function, which may be a permanent or temporary loss.
+An abnormal kidney function test indicates that the person may have lost more than 30-40 per cent of their kidney's function, which may be a permanent or temporary loss.

 The test may be requested if you suffer from kidney disease or a condition known to effect kidney function such as congestive heart failure, shock, or diabetes.
 It may also be requested to assess kidney function prior to the administration of some toxic drugs as dose may be dependent on kidney function.

-A decreased filtration rate may indicate a decrease in the amount of blood filtered by the kidney due to disease within the kidney cells or to decreased delivery of blood to the kidneys.
+A decreased creatinine clearance may indicate a decrease in the amount of blood filtered by the kidney due to disease within the kidney cells or to decreased delivery of blood to the kidneys.
 Congestive heart failure, dehydration, shock, obstruction within the kidney, or acute or chronic kidney failure are among the possible causes.

 Certain drugs, such as aminoglycosides, cimetidine, cisplatin, and cephalosporins can decrease the creatinine clearance measurement.
 Diuretics can increase the result.